badbread/breadsPFsenseAutoBackup/README.md

 8. $usepush = "y" #use pushover? (y or n)
 9. $pushoverapp = "c:\somepath\pushovercli.exe" #location of the pushovercli
 10. $minbackups = "5" #minimum number of backup files before files are auto-deleted

+## Instructions
+1. Open the pfSenseBackup.ps1 script and edit all the variables above
+2. Create a new scheduled task in Windows with the following:
+   - General Tab "Run whether a user is logged in or not" selected -> Action "Start a program" -> Program/Script "Powershell" -> Add Arugments "-f c:\pathtoyourscript\script.ps1"

 ## TODO
 ```backupPFsense.ps1```